 Producer and Production Coordinator: themed multi-hour multi-artist celebrations in New York, L.A., London & Canada, 1978 — present

-… including … the June 12th International Disarmament Rally in Winnipeg — the largest No Nuke protest event in Canadian history; all the concerts at NYU for 3 years; the Kerouac 50th Anniversary of Writing On The Road Shows in New York and L.A.; the LitKicks Poetry Happening; Earth Night at The Bitter End; the “Catcher in The Rye” 50th Anniversary at Central Park Bandshell; numerous other poetry & music shows at various clubs in Manhattan; The Winnipeg Reunion 2009
+… including … the June 12th International Disarmament Rally in Winnipeg — the largest No Nuke protest event in Canadian history; all the concerts at NYU for 3 years; the Kerouac 50th Anniversary of Writing On The Road Shows in New York and L.A. (with S.A.
+Griffin); the LitKicks Poetry Happening; Earth Night at The Bitter End; the “Catcher in The Rye” 50th Anniversary at Central Park Bandshell; numerous other poetry & music shows at various clubs in Manhattan; The Winnipeg Reunion 2009

 Stage Manager: at all the Production Coordinator gigs, plus Assistant Stage Manager at the concerts on the pier in New York; at the “On The Road – The Jack Kerouac Conference” in Boulder, Colorado, 1982; the Bear Mountain Folk Festival; all the Music Business & Technology concerts at NYU; A Midsummer Night’s Social, etc.

 Concert Director: NYU 1981-83; Programmer of the Year (twice)